 In 2014, the IFSA initiated the U12 Development Plan for all Freeride athletes under the age of 12.
 The goal of the IFSA is to provide U12 athletes with exposure to competitive Freeride in a safe, supportive environment.
 The IFSA encourages the inclusion of U12 divisions at all Regional Series events, however U12 inclusion is subject to unique terrain, safety, and insurance considerations and is therefore included at the discretion of the event organizer.
+It is also at the discretion of each event organizer to establish the minimum age allowed to compete in the U12 category.

-The U12 age category is included in many Regional and some National Series events, but is not included in the IFSA North American Junior Freeride Championship 3\ (NorAm Champs).
+The U12 age category is included in many Regional and some National Series events, but is not included in the IFSA North American Junior Freeride Championship 3 (NorAm Champs).
 Instead, all U12 athletes with an active IFSA membership who have competed at least once in an IFSA-sanctioned or 'Freeride Friendly' event during the same season will receive an invitation to the U12 IFSA North American Junior Freeride Championship (U12 Champs), held in late March or early April each year.
 To keep the emphasis on fun and safety, rankings for U12 athletes differ from the 12-14 and 15-18 age categories.
 Refer to Section 1.8. for further information